thirugnanamsubbiah/aws-agility-framework/README.md

 Getting Started
 ---------------

-The [AWS Agility Framework Wiki](https://github.com/live-community/aws-agility-framework/wiki) has detailed directions for getting a starter instance online with an Intuit AMI and the latest approved Cookbooks.
+The [AWS Agility Framework Wiki](https://github.com/live-community/aws-agility-framework/wiki/Getting-Started) has detailed directions for getting started with an Intuit AMI and the latest approved Cookbooks.

 Cloud Formation Templates
 -------------------------